mikevallano/tmdb-moviequeue/README.md

 * PostgreSQL v9.3.4

-* No special database setup instructions. `$ rake db:setup` should do it.
+* No special database setup instructions. `$ rake db:setup` will do it.

 * No special server info.
-It's using Puma, but `$ rails s` will do it.
+It's using Puma, and `$ rails s` will do it.

 * There are no special rake tasks or seeds.